poroping/terraform-provider-fortios/docs/resources/system_federatedupgrade.md

 * `failure_device` - Serial number of the node to include.
 * `failure_reason` - Reason for upgrade failure.
 Valid values: `none` `internal` `timeout` `device-type-unsupported` `download-failed` `device-missing` `version-unavailable` `staging-failed` `reboot-failed` `device-not-reconnected` `node-not-ready` `no-final-confirmation` `no-confirmation-query` .
+* `next_path_index` - The index of the next image to upgrade to.
 * `status` - Current status of the upgrade.
 Valid values: `disabled` `initialized` `downloading` `device-disconnected` `ready` `staging` `final-check` `upgrade-devices` `cancelled` `confirmed` `done` `failed` .
 * `upgrade_id` - Unique identifier for this upgrade.
 * `node_list` - Nodes which will be included in the upgrade.
 The structure of `node_list` block is documented below.

 The `node_list` block contains:

-* `coordinating_fortigate` - The serial of the FortiGate that controls this device
+* `coordinating_fortigate` - Serial number of the FortiGate unit that controls this device.
 * `device_type` - What type of device this node represents.
 Valid values: `fortigate` `fortiswitch` `fortiap` .
 * `serial` - Serial number of the node to include.
 * `setup_time` - When the upgrade was configured.
 Format hh:mm yyyy/mm/dd UTC.